kristapsdz/dblg/README.md

 database and the CGI script; else, `make updatecgi` only to freshen the CGI script and not touch the database.

+If you're upgrading from an old version of dblg (i.e., with `make updatecgi` and differnt versions), the database may have changed.
+Each version with a changing upgrade has a database upgrade script as dblg-OLD-NEW.sql.
+Run those in order.

 To install the editor tools, use `make installserver`.
 This will only install the HTML, JavaScript, and CSS for the editor.